-Whether or not every Tamilian house has rice or sugar or milk, they will definitely have idly milagai podi (aromatic spice powder) stored in an air tight container around the kitchen corner.
-I am sure you guys would have understood its significance by my-much exaggerated sentence (above) 🙂 We eat idly podi with idly, dosa, upma, adai, sometimes bread too.
+Whether or not every Tamilian house has rice or sugar or milk, they will definitely have idly milagai podi (aromatic spice powder) stored in an airtight container around the kitchen corner.
+I am sure you guys would have understood its significance by my-much exaggerated sentence (above) 🙂 We eat idly podi with idli, dosa, upma, adai, sometimes bread too.
 They are crunchy with a mild spice kick and loaded with the awesome smell of sesame oil, which is used as a liquid medium to make a paste out of it.

-15 dry red chillies
+- 15 dry red chillies

-1 cup urad dhal (white lentils)
+- 1 cup urad dhal (white lentils)

-1/2 cup channa dhal (black gram)
+- 1/2 cup channa dhal (black gram)

-1 tablespoon sesame seeds
+- 1 tbsp sesame seeds

-1/2 cup horse gram – Kollu/ sesame seeds (optional)
+- 1/2 cup horse gram – Kollu/ sesame seeds (optional)

-1 teaspoon olive oil
+- 1 tsp olive oil

 - Saute each ingredient separately in oil and cool them.
 Make sure that you don’t burn them.
 Always have an eye when you saute them.
 It will take about 5-8 minutes to roast each lentil.

 - Store in a clean air tight container.
-Enjoy the delicious podi with idly/dosa.
+Enjoy the delicious podi with idli/dosa.